itrust-consulting/trespass-vm-enduser/README.md

 1. Wait for the logon console (The IP address of the machine should appears before the logon);
 1. On your desktop or laptop machine, if under Windows, open notepad as administrator, then open following file: **c:\Windows\System32\Drivers\etc\hosts**; if under Linux, open following file as administrator: **/etc/hosts**; if under MacOS, open following file as administrator: **/private/etc/hosts**.
 1. append the file with following lines (replacing IP_ADDRESS with the IP address from step 5)
-IP_ADDRESS	trespass.eu
+IP_ADDRESS	trespass.local
-IP_ADDRESS	cas.trespass.eu
+IP_ADDRESS	cas.trespass.local
-IP_ADDRESS	svn.trespass.eu
+IP_ADDRESS	svn.trespass.local
-IP_ADDRESS	arguesecure.trespass.eu
+IP_ADDRESS	arguesecure.trespass.local
-IP_ADDRESS      interactor.trespass.eu
+IP_ADDRESS      interactor.trespass.local
-IP_ADDRESS      redmine.trespass.eu
+IP_ADDRESS      redmine.trespass.local
-IP_ADDRESS      tkblogs.trespass.eu
+IP_ADDRESS      tkblogs.trespass.local
-1. You can access the front-end using your browser with the following address [https://trespass.eu](https://trespass.eu).
+1. You can access the front-end using your browser with the following address [https://trespass.local](https://trespass.local).
 A default user (with administrator role) has been defined with following credentials:
 Username: trespass
 Password: Tresp@ss1
 1. Click on **Edit** link in **Manage account** section: